XRT 111--Radiographic Technology I

 5 Credits The study of advance imaging such as special procedures, interventional radiography, computed tomography, and magnetic resonance imaging.
 Fundamentals applications of quality assurance for diagnostic radiology occurs in the energized x-ray laboratory.
 Additional focus is on radiographic equipment analysis and concepts of radiography management.

-Prerequisites: XRT 211, XRT 215, and XRT 251 with a grade of C or better.
+Prerequisite(s): XRT 211, XRT 215, and XRT 251 with a C or higher.
 Course Learning Outcomes 1.
 At the completion of the course the student will: discuss advanced imaging procedures including new cutting-edge technology in the areas of angiography, interventional radiology, three-dimensional imaging and emerging technologies.
 2. Design a diagnostic radiology quality assurance program, perform quality control tests, assess outcomes based on acceptance parameters and outline a quality improvement plan.
 3. Reconstruct the general components of radiographic, fluoroscopic, mobile and digital imaging systems, and compare and contrast the functions of each.
 4. Examine the functions of management, design basic tools characterizing effective operation within a radiology department and discuss the importance of customer service in today’s health care delivery.

-Check if course is offered:Fall Semester 2025Spring Semester 2025Summer Session 2025
+Check if course is offered:Intersession 2026Spring Semester 2026

 |